SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 Getting started with Terraform is easy due to a lot of helpful default behaviours.
 Because of these defaults, you can get started provisioning infrastructure with surprisingly little configuration code.

 Let's say I want to make a bucket in GCP.
 The most minimal configuration I'd need to achieve this is below.
-Note: I'd need to supply details like GCP credentials via ENV variables to make this work, and required ENV variables vary by provider.
+Note: I'd need to supply details like GCP credentials via ENV variables to make this work.

 ```hcl